 Organizational Coaching: Each participating organization will have the opportunity to receive up to ten hours of coaching.
 The purpose of coaching is to explore areas of organizational development, and to provide assistance in creating and implementing the project action plan.

-- Fund Development – Examine the ways development efforts and philanthropy at large can change in order to better engage the realities of communities of color.
+• Fund Development – Examine the ways in which development efforts and philanthropy at large can change in order to better engage the realities of Communities of Color.

 Why Does Justice Outside Offer the Cultural Relevancy Series?

 Justice Outside advances racial justice and equity in the outdoor and environmental movement.
 We shift resources to, build power with, and center the voices and leadership of Black, Indigenous, and People of Color because the health of current and future generations demands it.
-We recognize that the environmental sector is made up of largely white-led organizations, that are just now learning how to better engage, incorporate, and trust communities of color and their desires for a cleaner and more just world.
-We believe that our role, as a woman of color-led organization within a largely white environmental movement, can serve as a bridge to greater justice, equity, and inclusion for us all.
+We recognize that the environmental movement is made up of largely white-led organizations that are just now learning how to better engage, incorporate, and trust communities of color and their desires for a cleaner and more just world.
+We believe that our role, as a Woman of Color led organization within a largely white environmental movement, can serve as a bridge to greater justice, equity, inclusion for us all.

-If you are interested in bringing the Cultural Relevancy Series to your grantees or organization, please email Dr. Mary Traylor, Director of Programs, at mary@justiceoutside.org.
+If you are interested in bringing the Cultural Relevancy Series to your grantee partners or organization, please email Dr. Mary Traylor, Director of Programs, at mary@justiceoutside.org.